Quirin Hammer team – Innate Immune Regulation

 When not at work, Quirin enjoys learning chess, having coffee and socializing.

 Eleni joined the Hammer team as a Research assistant in March 2023.
 She received her Master of Medical Science in Molecular Medicine from Uppsala University in 2020, where she worked on investigating ion channel signaling in neural stem cells.
 She was first introduced to the topic of innate immunity during her bachelor’s studies in biology at the Aristotle University of Thessaloniki, Greece.

 In her spare time, she enjoys gardening, cooking, and taking long walks in nature.

 Simone Schiele studies Pharmaceutical Biotechnology in Jena, Germany, and is currently completing her master's degree.
 She joined the Hammer team for an Erasmus+ traineeship, investigating NK cell recognition of cytomegalovirus.
 In her spare time, Simone enjoys dancing, long walks in nature, and photography.

-- Amir Horowitz, New York City, United States of America
+- Assistant Professor Amir Horowitz, Icahn School of Medicine at Mount Sinai, New York City, United States of America.

 - Marie Skłodowska-Curie Actions (EU)

 - Stiftelsen Tornspiran